shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 As noted by the Hsieh et al., 2019 study among many others including from the Abisambra lab, tau basally associates with RPs.
-When we plot the data from Hsieh 2019, we see that translational or ribosomal proteins are highly enriched (log2 FC \> 2) in AD over control samples, suggesting that tau has enhanced association with RPs in AD.
+When we plot the data from Hsieh 2019, we see that translational or ribosomal proteins are highly enriched (log2 FC \> 2) in AD over control samples (Fig. 2).
+This suggests that tau has enhanced association with RPs in AD, as noted by other studies.

 <img src="test_tex_files/figure-gfm/unnamed-chunk-4-1.png" style="display: block; margin: auto;" />